 Other engagements included a visit to Trinity College, Cambridge and a Luncheon hosted by the Lord Mayor of London at the Guildhall with Princess Alexandra.
 On the second evening of their visit, the King (wearing the Order of the Royal House of Chakri and the Royal Victorian Chain) and Queen (in her Thai Tiara, Diamond Fringe Necklace and the Order of the Royal House of Chakri) attended a Dinner and Reception hosted by Selwyn Lloyd, the Foreign Secretary at Lancaster House, and the following evening, they had Dinner at Claridges Hotel followed by a private dance given by the Duchess of Kent at Kensington Palace.

 The State Visit ended with a Return Banquet hosted by the King and Queen in honour of the Queen (wearing the Vladimir Tiara, Queen Victoria’s Golden Jubilee Necklace and the Order of the Royal House of Chakri) and members of the Royal Family at the Thai Embassy in London.
-Britain was the first European stop on King Bhumibol Adulyadej and Queen Sirikit’s monumental State Visits around Europe in 1960, followed by visits to West Germany, Portugal, Switzerland, Denmark, Norway, Sweden, Italy, the Vatican, Belgium, France, Luxembourg, The Netherlands, and Spain, eventually ending in November with their return to Thailand.
+Britain was the first European stop on King Bhumibol Adulyadej and Queen Sirikit’s monumental State Visits around Europe in the Fall of 1960, which was followed by visits to Germany, Portugal, Switzerland, Denmark, Norway, Sweden, Italy, the Vatican, Belgium, France, Luxembourg, The Netherlands, and Spain, eventually ending in November with their return to Thailand.